gopalindians/base/docs/01_Routing.md

 ## Routing in HTML and file paths

-Since we use a RESTful URL, relative file paths cannot be resolved correctly in HTML.
+Since we use a RESTful URL, relative file paths cannot be resolved correctly in HTML, **if your pages root is located in a sub directory of your domain (e.g. http://yourpage.com/your/base/path)**.
 To solve this issue use one of the following methods:

 ```HTML
 <!-- set the absolute base path, which is used to resolve ALL other relative paths (best solution in my opinion): -->